jithu-keyvalue/ai-interview-coach/Readme.md

 - INSERT INTO users (...)
 VALUES (...)
 RETURNING id: Saves user and gives back the new ID
 - lifespan (FastAPI): Modern way to run setup/teardown logic (like DB init) during app startup/shutdown.
 Replaces deprecated @app.on_event("startup").
 - asynccontextmanager: Lets you define async-compatible setup/teardown blocks using yield — used with lifespan to run startup logic once.

+# 11-secure-password
+- Schema Migration (manual): To change an existing table, use ALTER TABLE.
+E.g., ALTER TABLE users ADD COLUMN password_hash TEXT;
+- Passlib: Library used for hashing passwords (to store it securely).
+- Why response_model? - This forces a clean API contract and auto-docs it.
+(Eg: Returning raw DB data can leak sensitive fields.)